spitikos/docs/applications/kubernetes-dashboard.md

 - **Wrapper Chart:** We use a wrapper chart located in the `spitikos/charts` repository at `charts/kube-dashboard`.
 This chart includes the official `kubernetes-dashboard/kubernetes-dashboard` chart as a dependency.
 - **Declarative Configuration:** All configuration is defined in `charts/kube-dashboard/values.yaml` in the `spitikos/charts` repository.
-- **GitOps Management:** The dashboard is deployed and managed by an Argo CD `Application` manifest in the `spitikos/spitikos` repository.
+- **GitOps Management:** The dashboard is deployed and managed as an application within the root Argo CD chart.
+Its configuration is defined as an entry in `charts/argocd/values.yaml`.
 To deploy, modify, or remove the dashboard, a change is made in the `spitikos/charts` repository and pushed to Git.
 Argo CD handles the rest.

 ## 2. Ingress and Networking